ashish0910/cms-project/README.md

 # cms-project
-This a cms project made with the help of Edwin Diaz php course . it will not work properly right now because absence of database . you need to create h database in order to run it properly.
+CMS project built with the help of php,bootstrap. it is made in accordance with Edwin Diaz (edwindiaz.com) PHP course udemy.